rust-gamedev/rust-gamedev.github.io/content/news/024/index.md

 leaderboard!

-Additionally, HHO will be at [PAXWest](https://west.paxsite.com/) this year, so come checkout our booth if you'll be there!
+Additionally, HHO will be at [PAXWest](https://west.paxsite.com/) this year, so come check out their booth if you'll be there!

 [gemdrop]: https://twitter.com/GemdropGames